MassDotMoney/nested-ledger-plugin/README.md

 Remember to open the plugin app on the ledger beforehand.

 *Note: Recently deployed contracts abi's might not yet have been merged in the Ledger database which may result in a failure to fetch token information.*

-Remove the `DEBUG=1` flags if you do not wish to compile in debug mode.

 # Plugin modifications: